 Communication and media students study the various ways in which communication serves to inform, persuade, entertain and control.
 Students also develop technical and professional writing skills, working with deadlines and effective speaking.
-Graduates go on to work in various careers, including technical writing, public relations, television production and media coordination.
+Communications graduates go on to work in various careers, including technical writing, public relations, television production and media coordination.

 Recent internships include:

 - Digital Media Specialist, Office of the Governor (NC, Pat McCrory)

 - Video Journalist, KWQC TV-6 News